Renewal of management licence

 A management licence (to sell, possess, store or give away) is issued for a period of one year.

 At the end of the licence validity the licence must be renewed or the licence will expire.
-The renewal form is available on the EPA website.

 There is a 60-day grace period in which the licence may be renewed after it has expired.
 After the grace period has expired a licence can no longer be renewed and a new application (with the additional application fee) must be lodged.